Column01/AI-Function-Agent/README.md

 ## Setup

+### Pre-Requisites

+- Download this repo
 - Install Python 3.11+
-- Install requirements: `pip install -r requirements.txt` (use a venv if you can)
+- **Recommended:**
+    - Create a python virtual environment (on linux, use `python3`):
+    - `python -m venv aiAgentVenv`
+    - Once created, it can be activated with:
+    - `./venv/Scripts/activate`
+    - All future installed modules will no longer overwrite your system packages!

+### Modules

+Installing modules in the correct order helps make sure everything installs with proper support for acceleration when applicable.

+1. [Install torch, torchvision, and torchaudio](https://pytorch.org/get-started/locally/) with CUDA/ROCM if possible
+2. `pip install duckduckgo-search qwen-agent transformers usearch`

 ## Usage

-Run the script to prompt the model for function calling
+Run the script to prompt the model for function calling (assuming you activated the venv!)

 `python tool_calling.py`